hubble reveals creation

 Five-hundred-meter Aperture Spherical Radio Telescope (FAST)

 FAST is the world's largest and most sensitive radio telescope, with a diameter of 500 meters (1640'.
 Dubbed "China Sky Eye," FAST is about 2.5 times as sensitive as the second-largest telescope in the world and capable of receiving a maximum of 38 gigabytes of information per second.
+It will add to the understanding the Hubble space telescope has given us.

 Find out more